Warren, Brogdon lead Pacers past Cavaliers. 113-104

 Pacers: Indiana began a five-game trip that takes a circuitous route to Cleveland, San Antonio, Milwaukee, Chicago and Dallas.
 Indiana hosts Boston on March 10. … Coach Nate McMillan said he expects G Aaron Holiday and G Justin Holiday to receive more time at shooting guard following the loss of Jeremy Lamb to a season-ending left knee injury.

-Cavaljers: G Collin Sexton scored 16 points and is 27 of 52 from the field in the last three games. … C Tristan Thompson was out because of a bruised left knee. … Cleveland opened a five-game homestand that also features Utah, Boston, Denver and San Antonio.
+Cavaljers: G Collin Sexton scored 16 points. … C Tristan Thompson was out because of a bruised left knee. … Cleveland opened a five-game homestand that also features Utah, Boston, Denver and San Antonio.

 TAKE ONE FOR THE TEAM